VAMDC/Standards/doc/source/dataModel/vamdcxsams/processCollisions.rst

 	*	optional **Threshold** element, of :ref:`DataType`, giving the reaction threshold, i.e. the minimum energy required to initiate a reaction.
 		This kind of data is needed in using data such as rate coefficients.

+	*       optional **BranchingRatio** element of :ref:`DataType`.
+In case of chemical reactions with the same set of reactants and different products, this element may be used to indicate the relative probability of reaction.
+	        The sum of all **BranchingRatio** values for a given set of reactants must be equal to 1.

 	*	mandatory **DataSets** element, that provides numerical data for a specific reaction.
 		It is an unbounded sequence of **DataSet** elements, therefore different datasets may be provided for the same reaction.
 Datasets differ at this level by their **dataDescription** attribute, such as